 What does care planning support?

-Care planning helps nursing home staff understand the health needs and requirements of individual residents, and using a well structured care plan can help Care Managers to coordinate care tasks and resources effectively in a nursing home.
-The best care plans place the individual in the middle of planning procedure, and involves their own preferences for care and wellbeing.
+Care planning helps nursing home staff understand the health needs and requirements of individual residents, and using a well-structured care plan can help Care Managers to coordinate care tasks and resources effectively in a nursing home.
+The best care plans place the individual in the middle of the planning procedure and involves their own preferences for care and wellbeing.
 It means that care givers can provide outstanding care that is person-centred around each resident and their unique needs.

 What are the main considerations for care planning in nursing homes?